 What are Gravitational Waves?

-Though gravitational waves were predicted to exist in 1916, definitive proof of their existence wouldn't exist until 1974, 20 years after Einstein's death.
-In that year, two astronomers using the Arecibo Radio Observatory in Puerto Rico discovered a binary pulsar.
-This was exactly the type of system that, according to general relativity, should radiate gravitational waves.
-Knowing that this discovery could be used to test Einstein's audacious prediction, astronomers began measuring how the stars' orbit changed over time.
+Though Einstein predicted the existence of gravitational waves (GW) in 1916, the first proof of their existence wouldn't arrive until 1974, 20 years after his death.
+In that year, two astronomers using the Arecibo Radio Observatory in Puerto Rico discovered a binary pulsar, exactly the type of system that general relativity predicted should radiate gravitational waves.
+Knowing that this discovery could be used to test Einstein's audacious prediction, astronomers began measuring how the stars' orbits changed over time.
 After eight years of observations, they determined that the stars were getting closer to each other at precisely the rate predicted by general relativity if they were emitting gravitational waves.
 For a more detailed discussion of this discovery and work, see Look Deeper.

-Lucky for us here on Earth, while the processes that generate gravitational waves can be extremely violent and destructive, by the time the waves reach Earth they are billions of times smaller.
+While the processes that generate gravitational waves can be extremely violent and destructive, by the time the waves reach Earth they are billions of times smaller.
 In fact, by the time gravitational waves from LIGO's first detection reached us, the amount of space-time wobbling they generated was thousands of times smaller than the nucleus of an atom!
 Such inconceivably small measurements are what LIGO was designed to make.
 To find out how LIGO can achieve this task, visit LIGO's Interferometer.